sclipman/gfa2network/README.md

 # Load path definitions and compare two genomes
 paths = load_paths("input.gfa")
 dist2 = genome_distance(G, paths[b"p1"], paths[b"p2"])

+# Pairwise distances between all paths
+mat = genome_distance_matrix("input.gfa")
 ```

 `sequence_distance` locates nodes by their stored sequence strings and returns
 the shortest path length between them.  `genome_distance` accepts two node
 sets and calculates either the minimal or mean distance (``method="min"`` or
 ``"mean"``).
 The helper ``load_paths`` reads ``P`` or ``O`` records from a GFA
-file and maps path names to node lists for convenient lookup.
+file and maps path names to node lists for convenient lookup. ``genome_distance_matrix``
+computes all pairwise distances between paths and returns a matrix or dataframe.

 Pass `store_seq=True` to attach the sequences from `S` records as the
 `sequence` attribute on each node.
 You can also set `directed=False` for an